 I see it.
 I’m sure he does too.
 It’s part of his new reality as an emerging Black man.
 It’s part of mine too.
 But, I’m used to it.

 This is the sort of thing my friend and I discussed during our lunch.

 It felt good to discuss this new “reality” with my non-Black friend.
 It felt good to have her understand my perspective and care about it.
 It also felt good for her to share hers and declare she IS NOT A RACIST because of where she lands on the political landscape.
 I agree.
 She is not.

 My son is not a thief simply because he looks a certain way.

 I am not a statistic because I have more melanin in my skin than others.

 In fact, I’m likely more educated and exposed than most racists who judge me.

 It happened in CHURCH!

-Not long ago, my husband preached at an all-white mega church in an affluence suburb in our city.
+Not long ago, my husband preached at an all-white mega-church in an affluent suburb of our city.

 Anyway, my son and I opted (as we usually do) to drive to the church on our own.
 Being a preacher means my husband usually arrives super early and we weren’t “feeling” like sitting and waiting.